 ✔Helpful tips

-- If you are unsure if filling for vegan lumpia is salty enough, do a taste test by frying a small spoonful of filling.
+- If you are unsure if the filling for vegan lumpia is salty enough, do a taste test by frying a small spoonful of filling.
 Taste and adjust the seasoning from there.

 - If you can't securely seal lumpia with just water, use a cornstarch slurry instead by combining 1 tablespoon cornstarch and 1 tablespoon water.